cuiyongbo/hello-world/my_wiki/computer_glossary/os_problem/macos_problem_note.rst

       sudo diskutil mountDisk device

-#. mac to mount a dmg file manually
+#.
+Mac to mount a dmg file manually

    In order to manually mount DMG file, you'll need to use :command:`hdiutil` command.
    You don't have to be a privileged user, so can do it as your own user.